jemcafe/ps-clone/README.md

 ## Sketcher

-A photoshop clone (not including every feature) built with React, Redux and Sass.
+A graphics editor heavily based on photoshop (not including every feature) built with React, Redux and Sass.
+Not all options in the app are meant to function.

 ### Installed